calabash/iOSDeviceManager/README.md

 $ make dependencies
 ```

-The make `dependencies` rule expect the DeviceAgent.iOS repo
+The make `dependencies` rule expects the DeviceAgent.iOS repo
-to be located in `../DeviceAgent.iOS`.
+to be located at `../DeviceAgent.iOS`.
 If your local copy of DeviceAgent.iOS
 is in another location, use the `DEVICEAGENT_PATH` env var to specify
 the correct path.